juju/docs/src/en/contributing.md

 ## Code Blocks

-To code block something indent each line with 4 whitespace characters.
+To code block something indent use the code-fencing markup of three backticks, preferably followed by the type of code (e.g. 'bash', 'yaml'...)

+     ```bash
+     juju do something
+     juju status
+     ```

 ## Inline code